CannedKilroy/Loan-Prediction/README.md

 ### Steps so far
 ---
 ***Data Cleaning***
 - The data so far has been rudimentarily cleaned.
 As each loan acts as essentially a barcode, with a specific combination values effecting the classification, missing data cannot easily be imputed.
 This makes cleaning the data especially difficult.
-As the majority of missing values are found in loans with special conditions, the simplest solution is to drop the problomatic rows and columns.
-These special condition rows and asociated columns account for only a small subeset of the data.
-Furthermore, any columns that can leak the outcome of the loan, for example those that track loan repayments once the loan has been given, have been removed, along with any irrelavent columns such as LendingClubs internal loan tracking id's.
+As the majority of missing values are found in loans with special conditions, the simplest solution is to drop the problematic rows and columns.
+These special condition rows and associated columns account for only a small subset of the data.
+Furthermore, any columns that can leak the outcome of the loan, for example those that track loan repayments once the loan has been given, have been removed, along with any irrelevant columns such as LendingClubs internal loan tracking id's.

 ***EDA***
 - In performing EDA, some key insights were made.
 The data is heavily inbalanced, with  ~ 80% of loans being successful and 20% failed.
 There seems to be an inverse relationship between the interest rate and the number of loans issued.
 This would be a good topic to further exploration, augmented with external economic data.
 In addition, we found that the largest purpose was for the loans was for debt_consolidation.
 Most interestingly, there is a linear pattern between annual income and the loan amount.
 The difference in interest rates for failed and successful loans was quite stark, added context when the interest rate was found to be the biggest discriminator in the decision tree.

-***Log Reg***
+***Logistic Regression***
 - A baseline model was fit in 3 iterations.
-It was found that there are many non linear relationship between, however, log reg provided a good benchmark, achieving ~ 87% precision for class 1 successful loans.
+It was found that there are many non linear relationship, however, the model provided a good benchmark, achieving ~ 87% precision for class 1 successful loans.

 ***SVM***
-- The optimized SVM model (non linear kernal) achieved a slightly higher precision.
+- The optimized SVM model (non linear kernel) achieved a slightly higher precision.
 However, there was some overfitting.

 ***Decision Tree***
-- The decision had slightly lower performance metrics compared to the baseline log reg model.
+- The decision had slightly lower performance metrics compared to the baseline Logistic Regression model.
 There were many issues with overfitting.

 ***Random Forest***
-- The random forrest perofrmed the best, achieving a 88% accuracy.
+- The Random Forest performed the best, achieving a 88% accuracy.

 ### Next Steps
+- Make streamlit app public and expand to include EDA
+- Evaluate the models stability
 - Interest rate was by far the best predictor for decision trees in terms of feature importance and SHAP value.
 Although interest rate is not definitively leaky feature, this should be explored further.
 - Further feature engineering.
 - Further exploration of random forest and why it did not perform better.